 Continue reading to learn more about chemical buffers and their role in biological systems.

-What is a buffer in biology?
+What is a Buffer in Biology?

 In biology, a buffer is a solution that maintains a stable pH even if an acid or base is added.
 Biological buffers are made up of either a weak acid and its conjugate base, or a weak base and its conjugate acid.
-Scientist measuring the pH of a solution using a pH meter

 As the conjugate pairs exist in appreciable amounts at equilibrium, they’re able to neutralise small amounts of OH- (base) ions and H+ (acid) ions.
 In doing so, they can prevent biological systems from becoming too acidic or alkaline.
 This is crucial because organisms can only thrive in a certain pH range.